 Significant digits include all non-zero digits, zeros between non-zero digits, and trailing zeros in numbers with a decimal point.
 Here's a breakdown:

 - Trailing zeros in numbers without a decimal point: Zeros at the end of a number that does not contain a decimal point are ambiguous and may or may not be significant.
-For example, in the number 1200, it's unclear whether the zeros are significant without additional context or notation.
+As an example, in the number 1200, it's unclear whether the zeros are significant without additional context or notation.

 Scientific Notation and Significant Digits